samjulien/samjulien-com/README.md

 - "Uses" page
 - Change the font and make the reading experience better (better contrast, etc)
 - Convert a Prism theme into the right JS format for React renderer
-- Modify CK form to have paths for both tech and non-tech subscribers
 - Move talks content to AirTable
 - Algolia search